ro-sanda/Z--explorer-2.0/README.md

 #### EXPERIMENTAL INFORMATION:

 For visible channels:

 Available experimental data from LHC to all possible Z' decay channels is stored in  */cards/* folder as experimental cards.
-Data is specified in two columns, where the first one is the corresponding M (in TeV) and the second one is the corresponding σlim (in pb):
+Data is specified in two columns, where the first one is the corresponding MZ' (in TeV) and the second one is the corresponding σlim (in pb):

 exp_card_1.dat-> jj (arXiv:1910.08447)